Pixee-Bot-Python/jtd-codebuild-2/README.md

 # JSON Type Definition Code Build

-jtd-codebuild is a tool for generating language specific schemas and interfaces code from JSON Type Definition IDL files in yaml format.
+jtd-codebuild is a tool for generating language specific schemas and interfaces code from JSON Type Definition IDL files in either yaml or json format.

 This tool is built on top of [`jtd-codegen`](https://jsontypedef.com/) so check out the documentation if you don't have a clue about JSON Type Definition.